 Imagine standing under a basketball hoop and this kid comes running down lane…

-Over this past summer at the elite, invite-only camp known as The Opening, Washington clocked a 4.75 40-yard dash, 31.3-inch vertical jump, and his 51-foot power ball toss was the longest ever recorded by 247Sports.
+At the invite-only camp known as The Opening, Washington clocked a 4.75 40-yard dash, 31.3-inch vertical jump, and his 51-foot power ball toss was the longest ever recorded by 247Sports.

 “Athlete” takes on many connotations, but if you want to see how I’d define the word, watch Darnell Washington make kids his age look like they’re 10 year olds.